 I honestly haven’t been purposely avoiding the blog and I apologize for the lack of posts.
 It’s just that nesting has taken over and putting food in the freezer and keeping the house somewhat tidy has taken over everything else.
 I can’t guarantee you’ll see much of me after baby gets here, but I do have a few posts waiting, almost ready to go, so I shouldn’t disappear for too long 🙂

 I always kind of look at any recipe with “energy” in the title and think “hah, of course it’ll give me energy.
 I’ll be energized for 10 minutes and then want to take a nap” which is what anything with too much sugar makes me do, especially lately.
 But these really are little bites of energy, and not the type that makes you want to nap 10 minutes later.
 One cookies isn’t exactly filling because I made them fairly small, but it’s satisfying and will keep you going for a while.

 If you like raw fruit and nut treats, like Larabars or other homemade varieties, you’ll love these.
 I realized why I haven’t been feeling like making my regular dried fruit/nut treats and it’s texture.
 As much as I love them, I need some change, and all the seeds and different dried fruits in these are exactly what I was looking for.

-For simplicities sake, you could press the whole mixture into a loaf pan(or maybe 2 for thinner bars) and then pop it out and slice into bars.
+For the of sake simplicity, you could press the whole mixture into a loaf pan(or maybe 2 for thinner bars) and then pop it out and slice into bars.
 Just be sure to pack them really well and maybe line the pan with wax or parchment paper so it’s easy to pull out after it’s packed.